RMLatDIBRIS/RMLatDIBRIS.github.io/examples/solution-set2.md

 not_add_true_del(el) not matches add(el,true) | del(el,_);

-// event types needed for the 'divide et impera' approach add(res) matches add(_,res); del(res) matches del(_,res);
+// event types needed for the approach 'by decomposition' add(res) matches add(_,res); del(res) matches del(_,res);
 not_size not matches size(_);